ryanking5624/Crypto/Research_Questions.md

 - Simple correlations between all of the variables
 - Does ETH go up on certain days?
 - Relationship between volume and price going up/down?
+- Relationship between stock market and crypto
+- Can past prices be used to predict current prices?